Read Highlights of Trump's First Interview as President

 Trump continued to dispute reports that the crowd size for his Inauguration didn't match President Barack Obama's, saying he was elected to ensure his supporters are not forgotten.

 When I looked at the numbers that happened to come in from all of the various sources, we had the biggest audience from history of inaugural speeches.
 I said the men and women that I was talking to who came out and voted will never be forgotten again.
-Therefore I won't allow you or other people like you to demean that crowd and to demean the people that came to Washington D.C. from faraway places because they like me.
-But more importantly they like what I'm saying.
+Therefore I won't allow you or other people like you to demean that crowd and to demean the people that came to Washington, D.C., from faraway places because they like me.
+But more importantly, they like what I'm saying.

-On getting the nuclear "biscuit"—a plastic card containing his authentication codes to launch a nuclear strike—shortly after his swearing-in, Trump remarked
+On getting the nuclear "biscuit" — a plastic card containing his authentication codes to launch a nuclear strike — shortly after his swearing-in, Trump remarked

 It is a very sobering moment.
 Very sobering.
-Very scary in a sense
+Very scary in a sense.

-He meanwhile reaffirmed that he believes in an unsubstantiated theory that 3-5 million people voted illegally, and blamed members of Congress for leaking it to the press.
+He meanwhile reaffirmed that he believes in an unsubstantiated theory that 3 million to 5 million people voted illegally, and blamed members of Congress for leaking it to the press.

 It was supposed to be a confidential meeting.
-They turned it into not a con...
+They turned it into not a con ...
 Number two, the conversation lasted for about a minute.
-They made it—somebody said it was, like, 25 percent of the ...
+They made it — somebody said it was, like, 25% of the ...
 It wasn't.
 It was hardly even discussed.

 He claimed that of those alleged millions of illegal votes, for which there is no evidence, not one went to him.

 They didn't come to me.
 Believe me.
 Those were Hillary votes.
 And if you look at it they all voted for Hillary.
 They all voted for Hillary.
 They didn't vote for me.
 I don't believe I got one.
-Okay, these are people that voted for Hillary Clinton.
+O.K., these are people that voted for Hillary Clinton.
 And if they didn't vote, it would've been different in the popular.

 Calling out a surge of murder and other crime in Chicago, he defended his Tweet suggesting he'd send in federal forces.

 I want them to fix the problem.
-You can't have thousands of people being shot in a city, in a country that I happen to be president of.
-Maybe it's okay if somebody else was president.
+You can't have thousands of people being shot in a city, in a country that I happen to be President of.
+Maybe it's O.K. if somebody else was President.
 I want them to fix the problem.
-Okay, the problem is very easily fixable.
+O.K., the problem is very easily fixable.

-Trump reaffirmed his personal opinion that waterboarding and other forms of torture are effective, but said he would listen to his Secretary of Defense and not push for their return—for now.
+Trump reaffirmed his personal opinion that waterboarding and other forms of torture are effective, but said he would listen to his Secretary of Defense and not push for their return — for now.

 As far as I'm concerned we have to fight fire with fire.
-Now that being said, I'm going with General Matins.
+Now that being said, I'm going with General Mattis.
 I'm going with my secretary because I think Pompeo's gonna be phenomenal.
 I'm gonna go with what they say.
 But I have spoken as recently as 24 hours ago with people at the highest [level] of intelligence.
 And I asked them the question, "Does it work?
 Does torture work?"
 And the answer was, "Yes, absolutely."

 On the impact of his considered proposals to limit immigration from some Muslim-majority countries and to suspend the U.S. refugee program, Trump argued it couldn't exacerbate tensions in the Muslim community, because they're already so high.